pgaulon/pgaulon.github.io/2021-10-10-chinese-cryptographic-standards.md

 ## Theory summary

-Following the very well explained guide from [Hans Knutson on Hacker Noon](https://hackernoon.com/what-is-the-math-behind-elliptic-curve-cryptography-f61b25253da3) and [CryptoBook from Svetlin Nakov](https://cryptobook.nakov.com/asymmetric-key-ciphers/elliptic-curve-cryptography-ecc), this section aims to provide a sense of different parameters which will be found in SM2 libraries, and what they correspond to.
+Following the very well explained guides from [Hans Knutson on Hacker Noon](https://hackernoon.com/what-is-the-math-behind-elliptic-curve-cryptography-f61b25253da3) and [CryptoBook from Svetlin Nakov](https://cryptobook.nakov.com/asymmetric-key-ciphers/elliptic-curve-cryptography-ecc), this section aims to provide a sense of different parameters which will be found in SM2 libraries, and what they correspond to.

 ### Key generation
 As a comparison, RSA is based on [prime number](https://en.wikipedia.org/wiki/Prime_number) [factorization](https://en.wikipedia.org/wiki/Integer_factorization) and its private key is composed of 2 long prime numbers (called `p` and `q`).
 The modulus `m` is the product `pq=m` which constitutes the public key.
 The size of `m` in bits is the key size of RSA.
 From the knowledge of `m`, it is hard to decompose it back into the 2 prime numbers `p` and `q`.